William John MacGwire1

 F, #12443, b. circa 1648, d.
 3 March 1669/70

-Lady Elizabeth Cranfield was born circa 1648.1 She was the daughter of James Cranfield, 2nd Earl of Middlesex and Lady Anne Bourchier.1 She married John Egerton, 3rd Earl of Bridgwater, son of John Egerton, 2nd Earl of Bridgwater and Lady Elizabeth Cavendish, on 17 November 1664 at Chapel of Bridgwater House, Barbican, London, England.1 She died on 3 March 1669/70, in childbed.1 She was buried at Little Gaddesden, Hertfordshire, England.1
+Lady Elizabeth Cranfield was born circa 1648.1 She was the daughter of James Cranfield, 2nd Earl of Middlesex and Lady Anne Bourchier.1 She married John Egerton, 3rd Earl of Bridgwater, son of John Egerton, 2nd Earl of Bridgwater and Lady Elizabeth Cavendish, on 17 November 1664 at Chapel of Bridgwater House, Barbican, London, EnglandG.1 She died on 3 March 1669/70, in childbed.1 She was buried at Little Gaddesden, Hertfordshire, EnglandG.1

 Her married name became Egerton.